GabrielRw/telegram-astrology-bot/README.md

-# FreeAstro Telegram Bot Starter Kit
+# Astrology Telegram Starter Kit

 Build your astrology bot in 5 minutes.